 The verb “can" expresses possibility and capability; it is used for statements of fact and clarification of concepts.

-0.5 National Annex for EN 1993-1-14
+0.5 National Annex for prEN 1993-1-14

 National choice is allowed in this standard where explicitly stated within notes.
 National choice includes the selection of values for Nationally Determined Parameters (NDPs).

-The national standard implementing EN 1993-1-14 can have a National Annex containing all national choices to be used for the design of buildings and civil engineering works to be constructed in the relevant country.
+The national standard implementing prEN 1993-1-14 can have a National Annex containing all national choices to be used for the design of buildings and civil engineering works to be constructed in the relevant country.

 When no national choice is given, the default choice given in this standard is to be used.